AITIS-s-r-o/GuiTask/README.md

 The dash board is the main screen, which is a screen that the users work with most of the time.

+(Note that there is a small rectangular light purple artifact at the top center of the screenshots, that's not part of the design, that's just a developer's toolbox interface - please ignore that).

 ![Dashboard with 3 workspace tabs](./img/dashboard-3-tabs.png)

 The dashboard consists of workspace tabs, in this case we have three of them, two with default names and one the user renamed as "My Strategy".

 It is expected that the user will use only a few of workspace tabs, for example one for each different trading strategy.
-Workspace tabs can also be detached to their own window, which comes handy when a user has multi-monitor setup.
+Workspace tabs can also be detached to their own windows, which comes handy when a user has multi-monitor setup.

 ### Workspace Tab - Windowing System

 There is almost no content inside of the workspace tab, as you probably noticed.
-This is simply not finished and this is what we need to be designed.
+This is simply not finished and this is what we need to be designed - i.e. **the overall look of all of the below mentioned tools we want to be designed in Task 1**.
 What we have for now (functionality, not design - that we need) is what we call a "windowing system" that splits the content part of the workspace tab to several zones which are occupied by individual "tools".
 In the pictures above you can see some of those tools:

 - Trading Panel (contains chart and order book)
 - Exchange Accounts